-As Director of Communications, Ambar is a key team and organizational leader, stewarding and expanding the communications capacity of the Foundation.
-She provides team leadership, fosters internal collaboration and learning, and advances the Foundation’s external presence.
-She is the lead communications strategist and practitioner supporting the Awards programs, MacArthur Fellows and 100&Change.
+As Director of Communications, Ambar strives to steward and expand the communications capacity of the Foundation.
+By leveraging her collaborative style learning mindset, and strong team leadership skills, Ambar seeks to advance the Foundation’s external presence.
+She is the lead communications strategist and practitioner supporting the signature awards programs, MacArthur Fellows Programs and 100&Change.

 Ambar has a Bachelor of Science in Broadcast Journalism, specializing in Speech Communication and Latino/Latina Studies from the University of Illinois at Urbana-Champaign.

 Ambar is a longtime supporter and serves on the Board of Directors for Women Employed.
 She is a 2020 graduate of the Allstate Foundation Nonprofit Executive Program.